top of page

 That’s a sponsor.

-And if you're not building that kind of trust and visibility—your growth will plateau.'
+If you're not building that kind of trust and visibility—your growth will plateau.

 Want help finding and working with sponsors (without changing your personality)?